arnsteio/short-shell-novice/00-intro.md

 Familiarity with the shell is near essential to run a variety of specialised tools and resources including high-performance computing systems.
 As clusters and cloud computing systems become more popular for scientific data crunching, being able to interact with them is becoming a necessary skill.
 We can build on the command-line skills covered here to tackle a wide range of scientific questions and computational challenges.

-## FIXME: We need a new usecase, this is more advanvced than we'll do.
-Or just drop any kind of usecase here at all
 ## Nelle's field work data set: Starting Point

-Nele Nemo has been given some field data gathered in California, USA.
+Nelle Nemo has been given some field data gathered in California, USA.
 The data is of various types:

 - Digital Surface Model data (raster)
 - Digital Terrain Model data (raster)
 - Various foliage measurements (comma separated textfiles)